tweag/python-monorepo-example/2019-04-10-the-sneakernet.md

 corresponds to 7500 of those 4TB hard disks.
 This means that a human can carry around 30,000 TB of data!

-In case that this number doesn't speak to you: it corresponds to 30,000,000 kb.
+In case that this number doesn't speak to you: it corresponds to 30,000,000 GB.
 Doesn't speak to you either?
 Well, it's 30 PB.
 Still not happy?
 Let's go back to old-school technology then: 30 PB corresponds to the entire internet traffic of one month [_in the year 1999_](https://en.wikipedia.org/wiki/Internet_traffic#Global_Internet_traffic).